khiajohnson/website/content/post/why-write-this.md

 #### what I (want to) write about

-I have a few writing ideas ("themes") for this blog.
-This part of the post is subject to future edits as the topic evolves.
+I have a few writing ideas ("themes") for this blog, which will probably change over time.
 In any case, all errors are mine.

 1. **scicomm**, or *communicating science*: Writing up my published research for non-specialist audiences
 2. **analyses**, or *analyzing language data*: Verbose walkthroughs of the analyses in my papers, posters, and talks.
 I try to share this kind of thing in my [OSF repository](https://osf.io/aqwe2/), though most of what's there is supplementary to the papers, and doesn't stand alone.